 - MMRF.
 MMRF High-Impact Topic Video.
 Bispecific Antibodies.

-Less than a year after enrolling its first patient, the Horizon One clinical trial already has important wins to celebrate: Not only is it pioneering important research for patients with relapsed and refractory multiple myeloma, but it’s enrolling a patient population that’s far more representative of the disease than other trials to date.
+A year after enrolling its first patient, the Horizon One clinical trial already has important wins to celebrate: Not only is it pioneering important research for patients with relapsed and refractory multiple myeloma, but it’s enrolling a patient population that’s far more representative of the disease than other trials to date.

 The Horizon Clinical Trials program, which is run by the MMRF’s Multiple Myeloma Research Consortium® (MMRC®), is innovative by design, starting with the fact that it’s aiming to optimize treatments for patients with significant unmet need.
 Horizon One is enrolling patients with relapsed and refractory multiple myeloma, while the forthcoming Horizon Two trial will enroll high-risk, newly diagnosed patients.